Bayern give Pep a winning start

-Pep Guardiola made a winning start to life as Bayern Munich coach as the defending Bundesliga champions opened their league campaign with a 3-1 win over Borussia Monchengladbach.
+Pep Guardiola made a winning start to life as Bayern Munich coach as the defending Bundesliga champions opened with a 3-1 win over Borussia Monchengladbach.

 Arjen Robben and Mario Mandzukic gave last season's treble winners a flying start, but an own goal from Dante gave a plucky Gladbach hope before half-time.